-According to Google, it does not matter whether you use a keyword or no in your domain.
+According to Google, it does not matter whether you use a keyword in your domain or not.

 In September 2012 Google rolled out an update.
 Matt Cutts tweeted about it.

 After this update was rolled out: